EleutherAI/website/content-blog/year-one.md

 {{</discord/thread>}}
 {{</figure>}}

-Or it could be the advanced alignment memes.
+Or it could be the producer of the most advanced alignment memes.

 {{<figure src="https://cdn.discordapp.com/attachments/730451873613611079/816103348155056168/stopdoingfdt.png" width="600" caption="<q>I promise, this is hilarious if you are one of the three people that know what FDT is.</q>" align="center"/>}}